Publications - Reprints

 PhD Dissertation: Here be Dragons: Functional Analyses of Thermal Adaptation and Biogeography of Reptiles in a Changing World.
 Iowa State University

 MS Thesis: Are Reproductive Life-History Traits of Australian Three-line Skinks Fixed or Phenotypically Plastic?
 University of Central Oklahoma

-Publications In Review or Preparation
+Publications In Review or Preparation (available upon request)

 Telemeco, R.S., and C.R.
 Feldman (In Preparation, available on request) Local adaptation and speciation in alligator lizards: An integrative analysis combining morphological, ecological, and molecular evidence.
 Planned submission to Evolution.